Skip to content Skip to navigation

 View in Stanford Profiles

-Activating mutations in the LRRK2 kinase cause Parkinson's disease, and the major substrates of LRRK2 kinase are a subset of proteins called Rab GTPases.
+Our lab seeks to understand the molecular basis of inherited Parkinson's Disease.
+Activating mutations in the LRRK2 kinase cause Parkinson's , and the major substrates of LRRK2 kinase are a subset of proteins called Rab GTPases.
 Together with our collaborators, we have discovered that phosphorylation of Rab proteins completely changes the partner proteins with which they interact and leads to a blockade in the formation of critical signaling structures called primary cilia.
 We are using biochemical, cell biological and genome-wide approaches to study the molecular cell biology of Parkinson's Disease by focusing on the consequences of Rab GTPase phosphorylation.
-We are also studying cholesterol transport out of lysosomes and lysosome dysfunction in neurodegenerative disease.
+Our work includes single molecule biochemical experiments to undertstand the kinase and its corresponding phosphatase--how they are recruited to membranes and activated.
+We also study LRRK2-mediated loss of cilia in specific neuronal cell types and astrocytes in both mouse and human brains.
+We are using state of the art microscopic tools to understand why cilia are lost and how this leads to Parkinson's disease.

 Rajat Rohatgi